zhicongg13/Sales_Data_Analysis/README.md

 5. **Profit Analysis**:
    - Identify the top three countries generating the highest and negative profits for the company.
-   - Investigate product sub-categories that are yielding negative profits and determine the associated countries.
+   - Analyze product sub-categories with negative profit margins and identify the respective countries.
-   - Analyze the relationship between sales and profits, assessing whether increased sales translate into higher profitability.
+   - Conduct customer profitability analysis to identify the number of customers generating negative profits.
-   - Determine whether there are regular customers who place at least 100 orders and evaluate their impact on overall profitability.
+   - Determine whether there are regular customers who place at least 100 orders and evaluate their impact on the store's profitability.

-Through these analyses, this project aims to provide valuable insights into the company's sales performance, customer behaviour, product trends, shipping efficiency, and profitability.
-The findings will guide strategic decision-making and help optimize various aspects of the business for future growth and success.